-Check caulking and replace worn-out weather stripping
+Check to caulk and replace worn-out weather stripping

 It’s essential that your doors and windows are properly sealed to prevent air leakage.
 One way to determine whether they are leaking is to shake the doors and windows– if they rattle then you are definitely losing cool air.

 Proper caulking is critical to keeping your home insulated.
 Investing in silicon caulk is recommended, as it is waterproof and incredibly crack resistant.
 In the long run, you will save both money and time when it doesn’t need to be replaced as frequently.

 Weatherstripping around your windows, doors, and attic will wear over time due to age, exposure to the elements, pests, and more.
 Here are the ways you can tell if it’s time for a replacement:

 - Self-adhesive foam tape: this will peel from your windows and doors over time, and will generally only last 3-5 years

 - Rubber and vinyl: this material will become brittle or cracked